-Trying to keep your coffee beans fresher for longer is a goal for most coffee lovers because fresh is always better.
-Not only will your cup of coffee taste better, but the aroma from freshly ground coffee beans is also sought after.
+Trying to keep your coffee beans fresher longer is a goal for most coffee lovers because fresh is always better.
+Not only will your cup of coffee taste better, but the aroma of freshly ground coffee beans is also sought after.
 You may have heard that keeping your coffee beans in the refrigerator will help them stay fresh, but is this true?

 Coffee beans should be kept in a resealable, airtight container like a food container or even a ziplock bag and stored in a dry, dark place.
 Now, let’s get back to keeping them in the freezer.
 Coffee beans can be put in the freezer.
 We’ll discuss why later in the article.

 What Affects the Freshness of Coffee Beans?

 The most significant effect on the freshness of your coffee beans is air, light, and moisture.
 Air (primarily oxygen) makes coffee beans lose freshness quickly.